ashahi10/HMBDchatbot/README.md

    - The script will connect to your running Neo4j container
    - It will create constraints and indexes automatically
    - Each XML file is parsed and streamed into the graph
-   - The ingestion may take FEW HOURS depending on file size and system performance
+   - The ingestion may take a while depending on file size and system performance
    - Wait for a success message and check Neo4j getting populated from Neo4j browser

 ### Running the Backend